 Ensure that you make your unique value proposition clear.

-The customer should understand what makes you better than the others who may be selling similar products.
+The customer should understand what makes you better than others who may be selling similar products.

 Give them good reasons to buy from you.

 21. Personalize the user experience

 Make use of modern e-commerce website design tools and practice providing a personalized user experience.